Isaac Paredes Player Props: Rays vs. Guardians

 Isaac Paredes At The Plate

-- Paredes has had an RBI in 40 games this season (39.6%), including 11 multi-RBI outings (10.9%).
-He has also driven in three or more of his team's runs in seven contests.
+- Paredes has had at least one RBI in 40.2% of his games this year (41 of 102), with more than one RBI 12 times (11.8%).
+He has also accounted for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.